RayChimera/configs/README.md

 ## Common shortcuts

-* :heavy_check_mark: - My default option for a tool
+* :white_check_mark: - My default option for a tool where multiple options are available
-* :white_check_mark: - backup option for a tool (I consider switching to it probably or legacy tool).
+* No checkmark - backup option for a tool (I consider switching to it probably or legacy tool).
 I shouldn't install it if I'm not sure I want to switch right now

 ## Basics